-nent Areas-Project Locations: The Project locations are broken down into maximum 36 areas which i nclude: Shoreline lanes that are a 50 or 100 ft. wide strip of water parallel to the shoreline whose leading edge touches the lake ward end of the water front structures to create a gently curving navigational lane.
-Boat Lanes that are 100 ft. wide strips of water perpendicular to the shoreline of varying lengths providing a navigational channel leading out to vegetation-free water of Clear Lake.
-Recreational areas that can be harbors, marinas, public boat docks and boat ramps, public fishing areas from piers, and swim areas identified by swim area buoys. areas from prots, and swim areas facilities by swim area baoys.
-Treatn nent Standards-Threshold of Vegetation Growth: The objective of the Lake County aquatic ion control program is three-fold: 1: Boat Lanes and Shoreline Lanes: Maintain a nuisance vegetation - free zone with plant growth at a minimum of four feet below the water surface to facilitate recreational motorized and non- motorized boat use in Clear Lake.
-2: Other Recreational Areas: Including harbors and marinas, public docks and boat ramps, fishing areas off piers and swim areas, maintain a nuisance vegetation - free zone to the lake bottom is required to facilitate other recreational uses of the lake.
-3: Control of Noxious and Invasive Species: To control the noxious and invasive aquatic plant species including but not limited to, Eurasian watermilfoil, creeping water primrose, crispy-leaf pondweed, and sago pondweed, in order to reduce their populations in the lake in areas where recreation is prioritized.
-Based on this threshold, whenever these plants are present, CLI will control these species to a recreation-relevant stage of growth with the appropriate systemic aquatic herbicide so that the most injury to the plants roots/rhizome will be obtained, reducing repeated treatments within and among years.
-All treatment areas will be GPS located and shapefiles of the treatment areas will be provided to the Invasive Species Program Coordinator in digital format to be incorporated into the County's annual NPDES Report prior to January 31 of the following calendar year.
-Propos sed Method of Control: Aquatic Herbicide (Chemical) Control: The aquatic herbicides to be used for chemical control will be in compliance with the Clear Lake Integrated Aquatic Plant Management Plan, Monitoring and Reporting Program, and Federal and State Regulatory Rules and Regulations, per the herbicide label requirements and the Clear Lake Aquatic Plant Management Permit for the specific site, as well as No Spray Zones.
-Selected areas controlled through the use of aquatic herbicides will be monitored for water quality, in compliance with the County NPDES permit, during and one week after application. • ш the County Staff to have all vessels assigned to the project undergo quagga mussel prevention screening.
+Treatment Areas-Project Locations: The Project locations are broken down into 36 areas which include: Shoreline lanes that are a 50 or 100 ft. wide strip of water parallel to the shoreline whose leading edge touches the lake ward end of the water front structures to create a gently curving navigational lane. □ Boat Lanes that are 100 ft. wide strips of water perpendicular to the shoreline of varying lengths providing a navigational channel leading out to vegetation-free water of Clear Lake. □ Recreational areas that can be harbors, marinas, public boat docks and boat ramps, public fishing areas from piers, and swim areas identified by swim buoys.
+Treatment Standards-Threshold of Vegetation Growth: The objective of the Lake County aquatic regetation control program is three-fold: ☐ 1: Boat Lanes and Shoreline Lanes: Maintain a nuisance vegetation - free zone with plant growth at a minimum of four feet below the water surface to facilitate recreational motorized and non-motorized boat use in Clear Lake. ☐ 2: Other Recreational Areas: Including harbors and marinas, public docks and boat ramps, fishing areas off piers and swim areas, maintain a nuisance vegetation - free zone to the lake bottom is required to facilitate other recreational uses of the lake. □ 3: Control of Noxious and Invasive Species: To control the noxious and invasive aquatic plant species including but not limited to, Eurasian watermilfoil, creeping water primrose, crispy-leaf pondweed, and sago pondweed, in order to reduce their populations in the lake in areas where recreation is prioritized.
+Based on this threshold, whenever these plants are present, CLI will control these species to a recreation-relevant stage of growth with the appropriate systemic aquatic herbicide so that the most injury to the plants roots/rhizome will be obtained, reducing repeated treatments within and among years. ☐ All treatment areas will be GPS located and shapefiles of the treatment areas will be provided to the Invasive Species Program Coordinator in digital format to be incorporated into the County's annual NPDES Report.
+Proposed Method of Control: Aquatic Herbicide (Chemical) Control: The aquatic herbicides to be used for chemical control will be in compliance with the Clear Lake Integrated Aquatic Plant Management Plan, Monitoring and Reporting Program, and Federal and State Regulatory Rules and Regulations, per the herbicide label requirements and the Clear Lake Aquatic Plant Management Permit for the specific site, as well as No Spray Zones.
+Selected areas controlled through the use of aquatic herbicides will be monitored for water quality, in compliance with the County NPDES permit, during and one week after application.
+Aquatic Herbicide Application Equipment: Prior to the start of work, CLI will coordinate with the County Staff to have all vessels assigned to the project undergo quagga mussel prevention screening.
 CLI will coordinate with staff at least 24 hours prior to a vessel's launch in Clear Lake.
 Application Equipment: CLI will provide application equipment that is properly calibrated to deliver aquatic herbicides at specified label rates to depths ranging from approximately 3 to 20 feet water depth.
 A description of the application equipment, calibration, and methods to be used is provided below.